appacademy/SWEO-Part-Time-Resources/3-Module/3-week/3-day/README.md

 ## HTTP Basics Long Practice
 - Really work through the project as it will be reflective and similar to what you will be doing on the assessment
+  - **do not feel the need to rush this!!
+We have all day today for this project, let our each other take our time!!**

 - Steps generalized (look at documentation for full)
   - `1st`: write out our documentation (`DO NOT do any of step 2, until we finish step 1`)